 At Wild Ingleborough we are working with local people to develop plans and explore opportunities for Wild Ingleborough.
-Below are some of the projects we have run this year.
+Below are some of the projects we have run.
 We also run public events throughout the year, and have regular volunteering opportunities.
 If you are interested in coming to an event or volunteering, see how you can get involved.

 In 2022, people who live, work in and enjoy the Ingleborough area took part in Our Ingleborough.
 People explored their relationship with the landscape in an Oral Histories project, a short documentary film and a series of art works, including commissions by local artists and pieces produced by local school children.
 The results of these three projects came together in a travelling exhibition, which toured local community venues in June 2022.